With around 470 zoological facilities licensed by the US Department of Agriculture, narrowing down a list of the best zoos in the US is tricky.

-- Popular for: The Zoo360 Animal Exploration Trails, wherein tigers, apes, and other animals walk around the zoo high up in massive steel tube cages.
+Popular for: The Zoo360 Animal Exploration Trails, where tigers, apes, and other animals walk around the zoo high up in massive steel tube cages.

-- For Kids: Indoors, the KidZooU has a lot of activities for kids that teach them about recycling, how this affects animals and so on.
-Outside, the KidZooU has a playground for kids to chill while adults get to rest.
-There’s also a play area (called Meerkat Mat Maze) at the wild hog section.
-For bigger kids, go on a scavenger hunt (Philadelphia zoo always has one ready).
+For Kids: Indoors, KidZooU is a wildlife academy that offers dynamic displays and opportunities for hands-on learning.
+Outside, there is a playground for kids to chill while adults get to rest.
+There’s also a play area called Meerkat Maze.
+Bigger kids can go on a scavenger hunt (Philadelphia Zoo always has one ready).

 6. Columbus Zoo and Aquarium (Powell, Ohio)

 Its place as one of the best zoos in the US may be debatable, but its place as one of the largest zoos in the country isn’t.

 At 588 acres, the Columbus Zoo and Aquarium is so massive that it features a 22-acre Zoombezi Bay water park, 18-hole Safari Golf Club, summer campgrounds, a theme park, and a ton of other activities.